janneshb/SimpleSim.jl/docs/src/manual/ct_sims.md

 * `xc0`, the initial state of the system, `nothing` by default.
 Can be overriden by an initial state directly passed to the [`simulate`](@ref) function.
 * `uc0`, the initial input of the system, `nothing` by default.
+* `zc`, function that returns a scalar and will be watched by `SimpleSim.jl` to detect zero-crossings.
+* `zc_exec`, function that returns a post-zero-crossing state